Electricity meter: Communication methods

 AMR (Automatic Meter Reading) and RMR (Remote Meter Reading) describe various systems that allow meters to be checked remotely, without the need to send a meter reader.
 An electronic meter can transmit its readings by telephone line or radio to a central billing office.

 Monitoring and billing methods

 Commercial uses

 Large commercial and industrial premises may use electronic meters which record power usage in blocks of half an hour or less.
 This is because most electricity grids have demand surges throughout the day, and the power company may wish to give price incentives to large customers to reduce demand at these times.
-These demand surges often correspond to meal times or, famously, to advertisements interrupting popular television programmes.
+These demand surges often correspond to meal times or, famously, to advertisements interrupting popular television programmes, such as the TV pickup.

 Home energy monitoring

 A potentially powerful means to reduce household energy consumption is to provide convenient real-time feedback to users so they can change their energy using behaviour.
 Recently, low-cost energy feedback displays have become available, that may be able to measure energy (Watt-hours), momentary power (wattage), and may additionally be able to measure the MAINS voltage, current, uptime, apparent power, capturing peak wattage and peak current, and have a manually set clock.
 The display may indicate the power consumption over the week graphically.

 A study using a consumer-readable meter in 500 Ontario homes by Hydro One showed an average 6.5% drop in total electricity use when compared with a similarly sized control group.
 Hydro One subsequently offered free power monitors to 30,000 customers based on the success of the pilot.
 Projects such as Google PowerMeter, take information from a smart meter and make it more readily available to users to help encourage conservation.

 Plug-in electricity meters (or plug load meters) measure energy used by individual appliances.
 There are a variety of models available on the market today but they all work on the same basic principle.
 The meter is plugged into an outlet, and the appliance to be measured is plugged into the meter.
 Such meters can help in energy conservation by identifying major energy users, or devices that consume excessive standby power.
 Web resources can also be used, if an estimate of the power consumption is enough for the research purposes.
 A power meter can often be borrowed from the local power authorities or a local public library.